caas-team/sparrow/README.md

 ### Helm

 Sparrow can be installed via Helm Chart.
-The chart is provided in the GitHub registry:
+The chart is available in the GitHub registry:

 ```sh
 helm -n sparrow upgrade -i sparrow oci://ghcr.io/caas-team/charts/sparrow --version 1.0.0 --create-namespace
 ```

-The default settings are fine for a local running configuration.
-With the default Helm values, the sparrow loader uses a checks configuration that is provided in a ConfigMap (the `file` loader is used).
-The ConfigMap can be set by defining the `checksConfig` section.
+The default settings are suitable for a local configuration.
+With the default Helm values, the sparrow loader uses a checks configuration provided in a ConfigMap (the `file` loader is used).
+Define the `checksConfig` section to set the ConfigMap.

 To be able to load the checks configuration during the runtime dynamically, the sparrow loader needs to be set to type `http`.